Revanthsaiarcot/salesforce-restaurant-management/README.md

          └── staticresources
              └── RestaurantImages             // Stores food & table images
 ```
-## 📊 Project Presentation
-Get a complete visual overview of the project, including the architecture, user flows, and future roadmap.

-Click here to view the full Restaurant E-Management System Presentation

-## 📄 Project Documentation
-For a deep dive into the technical specifications, data model, and functional requirements, refer to the full project blueprint.

-### 📄 Salesforce Restaurant E-Management Blueprint.docx (Note: Make sure to upload your .docx file to your GitHub repository root folder for this link to work!)

 ## ⚡ Installation & Setup
 Follow these steps to deploy the application to your own Salesforce environment.